mirfanaslam/devsecops-maven-owasp-zapproxy-ecr/README.md

 trivy --version

-[trivy not access like docker/jenkins its only server] access like following ways
+[trivy not access like docker/jenkins its only service] access like following ways

 Scan a Docker image:
 trivy image nginx:latest